MicrosoftDocs/xamarin-docs/docs/android/platform/kitkat.md

-content is a coordinated effort between a [`WebViewClient`](https://developer.xamarin.com/api/type/Android.Webkit.WebViewClient/) that waits for the HTML content to load and lets the Activity know to make the print option available in the options menu, and the Actvity, which waits for the user to select the Print option and calls `Print`on the `PrintManager`.
+content is a coordinated effort between a [`WebViewClient`](https://developer.xamarin.com/api/type/Android.Webkit.WebViewClient/) that waits for the HTML content to load and lets the Activity know to make the print option available in the options menu, and the Activity, which waits for the user to select the Print option and calls `Print`on the `PrintManager`.
 This section covers the basic setup required to print on-screen HTML content.